 A sample program, populate.c, uses the OCI to populate a CLOB with the contents of a file is included on the disk.

-Using DBMS\LOB to Manipulate LOBs
+Using DBMS_LOB to Manipulate LOBs

-The DBMS\LOB package can be used to manipulate LOBs from PL/SQL.
+The DBMS_LOB package can be used to manipulate LOBs from PL/SQL.
+Table 6-3 introduces its routines.